Design SoftwareDesign ToolsPhotography

 Lightroom: Optimised for Photographers

 First released in 2007, Adobe Lightroom was designed from the ground up to address the unique needs of photographers.
-With an emphasis on efficient workflow and non-destructive editing, Lightroom allows you to import, organise and retouch your photos with ease.
+With an emphasis on efficient workflow and non-destructive editing, Lightroom allows you to import, organise and retouch your photos easily.

 Lightroom's Key Features